The 12 Best Restaurants in Allston

 Lulu’s Allston

-One of the neighborhood’s favorite spots for brunch, this spot specializes in comfort food like loaded French toast, spiced tots, fried chicken, and steak bomb tacos.
-It also has a great bar scene—hello, 50 well-curated beers on draft—and a glorious backyard, complete with its own bar and bocce courts.
+One of the neighborhood’s favorite places for brunch, this spot specializes in comfort food like loaded French toast, spiced tots, fried chicken, and the Village Smash Burger with two patties and all the toppings.
+It also has a great bar scene—hello, 50 well-curated beers on draft—and a glorious backyard, complete with its own bar.

 421 Cambridge St., Allston, 617-787-1117, lulusallston.com.